“I have to go soon Baby. I have a big day tomorrow,” he says. I glance at the time on my mobile. It is 1:30 a.m.

 Christ, maybe it was Luv.
 That would make it Luv YA.
 Ouch.

-won't somebody slip me Valium and knock me out already?
+Please, its late - won't somebody slip me Valium and knock me out already?